About the Proposed Treatment

-- Every effort is made to evaluate your situation for known risk factors that may cause complications, however, the healing process varies for each individual, and no guarantees can be made as to
+- Every effort is made to evaluate your situation for known risk factors that may cause complications, however, the healing process varies for each individual, and no guarantees can be made.

 - Unexpected additional treatment may become necessary due to complications of If unexpected difficulties occur during treatment, you may be referred to an oral surgeon, who is a specialist in dental surgery.

-- In all events, unforeseen complications may increase the cost of proposed treatment, or may cause additional costs involved in treating complications, including costs involved in removing implants should that become
+- In all events, unforeseen complications may increase the cost of proposed treatment, or may cause additional costs involved in treating complications, including costs involved in removing implants.

 Depending on your diagnosis, alternatives to implant placement may exist which involve other disciplines in dentistry.
 Alternatives discussed: